Tree-Guided Diffusion Planner: Method

 Given a guide function for the test-time task, states are autonomously decomposed based on gradient signals: \emph{observation} states receive non-zero gradients, while \emph{control} states receive none.
 This gradient-based criterion enables scalable and domain-agnostic decomposition at planning time. \emph{Observation} states are directly steered by the guide function, whereas \emph{control} states are unaffected by the guide function but govern the underlying system dynamics that support high-level objectives.

 For instance, the KUKA robot arm environment provides state vectors containing multiple features such as robot joint angles and block positions.
 Since \method{} operates as a zero-shot planner, it does not have prior knowledge of the state category for each feature of the state vector.
 Given a test-time block stacking task with a distance-based guide function, \method{} autonomously categorizes each feature value in the state vector using \cref{state_decomposition}.
 It evaluates whether the gradient of the guide function with respect to the \emph{i}th feature (\ie, $\frac{\partial \mathcal{J}}{\partial \boldsymbol{s}_i}$) is zero or non-zero.
 If non-zero, the \emph{i}th feature is classified as an \emph{observation} state; if zero, it is classified as a \emph{control} state.
-Consequently, features related to robot physics are detected as \emph{control} states, while block position (xy) features are detected as \emph{observation} states, because the block-stacking guide function is only affected by the position of the blocks.
+Consequently, features related to robot physics are detected as \emph{control} states.
+In contrast, block position (xy) features are detected as \emph{observation} states, because the block-stacking guide function is only affected by the block positions.